PhoqueEberlue/dahl/design-talk/topics/any-type.md

 [Thu Jun  5 02:10:35 PM CEST 2025]

-This solution worked really when all the dahl structures were using starpu_blocks under the hood to hold the data.
+This solution worked really well when all the dahl structures were using starpu_blocks under the hood to hold the data.
 In following to the changes made on the [data structure wrappers](./data-structure-wrappers.md#Getting-the-right-types-using-starpu-builtin-filters), it is no longer the case.
 So for now, commons functions have a codelet definition for every type.